-Medium term actions (to end June 2024)
+Medium term actions (to end Dec 2025)

-- The community to continue with the fantastic fundraising including approaching local contacts to contribute towards the cost of the repairs. - Explore possibilities of more services at the church and fundraising events e.g. additional tea parties, etc. - Try to recruit new volunteers. - The display of snowdrops in the churchyard in 2022 was superb, so it may be possible to gain some publicity next spring by advertising it locally by DB.
+- Hold Tea Party in summer 2025. - The community to continue with the fantastic fundraising including approaching local contacts to contribute towards the cost of the repairs. - The display of snowdrops in the churchyard was superb, so it may be possible to gain some publicity next spring by advertising it locally by DB.

-Long term actions (to end December 2025)
+Long term actions (to end December 2027)

-- Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.
+- Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.

-Actions complete (to end June 2023)
+Actions completed (to end June 2024)